Leon Kauffman Roberts

 In 1989, Roberts played for the Winter Haven Super Sox of the Senior Professional Baseball Association and later replaced Ed Nottle as the club's manager.
 He hit .290 with 8 homers and 44 RBI in 65 games for the club.
 In 1990, he played for the San Bernardino Pride of the SPBA.
 He played in 25 games and was batting .300 with 3 home runs and 22 RBI when the league folded.

 Roberts worked in the Atlanta Braves organization from 1992 to 1999 and was the Tampa Bay Devil Rays hitting coach in 1999 and 2000.
 From 2001 to 2006 he was the Cincinnati Reds' minor league hitting coordinator.
 In 2007 he was named coach of the Richmond Braves.
 From 2008 to 2011 he was the Braves hitting coordinator.
-In 2012-2014 Roberts moved to the Houston Astros' organization as coach of the Oklahoma City RedHawks.
+Roberts moved to the Houston Astros' organization as coach of the Oklahoma City RedHawks in 2012-2014 and Fresno Grizzlies in 2015.
+Moving to the Kansas City Royals' organization Roberts coached the Northwest Arkansas Naturals in 2017.

 - 20-Home Run Seasons: 1 (1978)